Use case

 Scripts

 The other mount points are scripts and the env file.
-The first step is to set the needed env variable values and then run the script ./scripts/create-aws-config.sh
+The env file contains the necessary env variables for the scripts.

-inside the container, which creates the file ~/.aws/config with SS0 session values.
+inside the container, which creates the file ~/.aws/config with SS0 session values using the aws-sso-util.

 It will look like this.